passion0714/ikr-one-blockchain-Next-frontend/README.md

 - Masonry Layout
 - Sass Scss
 - PurgeCas
+- Supabase Auth and DB
+- Nodemailer

 ## This is a work in progress.
-Supabase Auth and DB and nodemailer integration on deck

 First, run the development server: